 The College is working to improve access and this page contains details of what we are currently able to offer.
 There is also an Oxford University-wide Access Guide.

 The College owns several rooms that are specially adapted for disabled students, with disabled showers.
-There is one on the main site, one in the Graduate Centre at Holywell Manor, and three in our newest buildings at Jowett Walk.
+There is one at Broad Street (example above, top), three at Jowett Walk, and eight in our newest buildings at the Master’s Field (examples below).

 Holywell Manor: Access is limited.
-It can be accessed from Manor Place, linking through the Garden and into the South Wing corridor for access to the specially designed room and shower.
+It can be accessed from Manor Place (what3words link), linking through the Garden and into the South Wing corridor for access to the specially designed toilet and shower.
 A ramp enables access to the Cockpit and Music Room.
 Here is a map of wheelchair access to the public rooms at Holywell Manor.

-There are many ways in which we can help users with disabilities to get the most out of the Library.
-For more information see this page.
+There are many ways in which we can help users with disabilities to get the most out of the Library: there is more information here.

 There is an audio loop system in the Chapel.
-Access to the Chapel is via portable ramp: if you require access to it, please contact the Lodge (telephone 01865 277777).
+Access to the Chapel is via portable ramp: if you require access to it, please contact the Broad Street Lodge (telephone 01865 277777).

 Lecture Room XXIII